 {\bf (i) Ground-state response of non-interacting polaritons}

 In order to get a preliminary estimate of the absorption spectrum, we first consider the ground-state response of non-interacting polaritons.
 We assume the system is in a Bose-condensed state, with $N_{pol}$ polaritons occupying a single state.
 Intraband absorption is described by the dipole operator acting only on the exciton functions.
-The absorption probability is then proportional to $|\alpha~d_{10}|^2 N_{pol}$, where $\alpha$ is the Hopfield coefficient \cite{Hopfield} (that is, amplitude of the exciton ground state function in the polariton function), and $d_{10}$ is the intra-band dipole matrix element between ground-state exciton and an excited-state function.
+The absorption probability is then proportional to $|\alpha~d_{10}|^2 N_{pol}$, where $\alpha$ is the Hopfield coefficient \cite{Hopfield} (that is, the weight of the exciton in the polariton function), and $d_{10}$ is the intra-band dipole matrix element between ground-state exciton and an excited-state function.
 The latter is supposed to concentrate the oscillator strength for dipole transitions.
 Notice that the absorption probability increases with the number of polaritons in the ground state.
-The peak position, on the other hand, should be roughly constant, equal to the energy difference between the exciton ground- and excited states.
+The peak position, on the other hand, should be almost constant, roughly equal to the energy difference between the exciton ground- and excited states.

 Finite, but low, temperatures, should lead to similar results.
 In a grand canonical description, on the other hand, which is more natural for the polariton system, sectors with polariton number near the mean value will contribute also to the spectral function with relatively high weights.
 The effects of polariton-polariton interactions is considered in the next paragraph.